ScottSedgwick/Light_Of_Xaryxis/docs/characters/wit.markdown

         insight: 12
         investigation: 12
     otherprofs: |
-        **Telepathic Hub**.
+        <b>Telepathic Hub</b>.
 When the Mindwitness receives a telepathic message, it can telepathically share that message with up to seven other creatures within 600 feet of it that it can see.
-        **Multiattack**.
-The Mindwitness makes two attacks: one with its tentacles and one with its bite.
+        <b>Multiattack</b> The Mindwitness makes two attacks: one with its tentacles and one with its bite.
     ac: 15
     initiative: 2
     speed: Fly 20 (hover)